 For Stefania of Stefania’s Kitchenette, and most Sicilians would agree, granitas should be served in brioche.
 Also, this cold dessert should be creamy and delightful, reminiscent of the texture of snow but not as smooth as sorbet.
 And while optional, flavorings, such as her delicious pistachio milk aren’t uncommon.
 These tenets are her way and the way of tradition.
 On the page, you will find a wonderful recipe and a cute story that outlines the beginnings of this refreshing summer dessert.

 This lemon tiramisu is an elegant and decadent dessert filled with strong lemon flavor and rich cream.
 Like the traditional version, this one from Marie of Sugar Salt Magic starts with subtly sweet creamy layers alternating with cookie layers.
 And although this dessert is impressive and showy, you should know it comes together in less than half an hour.
 Still, you’ll need some patience as it takes six hours to set.

 Visit Sugar Salt Magic for the recipe.

 Canolli Ricotta Fritters

 To say Lisa of Snappy Gourmet is a cannoli enthusiast would be an understatement.
 The busy blogger has dozens of creative, cannoli-inspired confections across her site.
 This rendition, however, has all of the hallmarks of a good cannoli but in donut form.
-Yes, there is ricotta, there are chocolate chips, and you’ll also find an option for cannoli cream for dipping.
+Yes, there is ricotta, there are chocolate chips, and you’ll also find an irresistible cannoli cream for dipping.
 So, indulge.
 Go ahead and give in to these seductive little fried bites of pure joy.